-Current contributions made by concerned citizens pay for legal expenses, monthly utilities and future renovation plans.
+With contributions made by concerned citizens, proceeds pay for legal expenses, monthly utilities and future renovation plans.
 Joy Chatel always expressed that 227 Abolitionist Place belonged to the people.
 It is with that same constitution that we appeal to those who strongly believe this home is a crucial part of American History deserving preservation.

 227 Abolitionist Place is Brooklyn’s only underground railroad museum dedicated to the preservation of abolitionist history.

 To celebrate the diversity of downtown Brooklyn, we will offer educational and arts programs regarding people’s struggles and triumphs against slavery through museum exhibits with tours of the underground railroad, scholarly lectures, cultural enrichment classes and children’s summer camps.
 227 Abolitionist Place will also become a rental event space for the community.